ladybug-tools/spider-covid-19-viz-3d/README.md

 Vision of the future

-* new organization?
+* New organization?
-* separate timeline pages
+* Separate timeline pages
 * web pages for counties/provinces
 * Add sound/music?
 During mouseover and at mouse click or data update
 * Refresh data every few minutes